mxfze/AOC-2024/README.md

-# Advent of Code 2024
+# 🎄 Advent of Code 2024
-My Solutions for the 2024 Advent of Code
+My Solutions for the 2024 Advent of Code written in Python

-Each day contains both part 1 and part 2
+Each day contains both Part 1 and Part 2